-Art collector Jean-Marie Donat’s affaire-de-coeur with TeddyBär began three decades ago when he stumbled across the very first snapshot picturing the mammoth wooly creature traipsing down the streets over Berlin.
-Over the last twenty years, the Frenchman has committed himself in earnest to tracking down TeddyBär in his many incarnations, discovering dozens of men who from the 1920s until the 1970s, donned bewhiskered polar bear suit in hopes of earning a buck (or indeed a Reichsmark) by posing with tourists and passersby.
+The art collector Jean-Marie Donat’s relationship with TeddyBär began three decades ago when he stumbled across the very first snapshot picturing the mammoth wooly creature traipsing down the streets of Berlin.
+Over the last twenty years, the Frenchman has committed himself in earnest to tracking down TeddyBär in his many incarnations, discovering dozens of men who from the 1920s until the 1970s, donned bewhiskered polar bear suit in hopes of earning a buck (or a Reichsmark) by posing with tourists and passersby.

-The bear, with his button eyes and big toothy grin, attracted children and children-at-heart, agreeing to sit for pictures at any cost, whether it be lugging a little boy on his back or moving in for a kiss with a fashionable dame.
-He frequented sand and snow, becoming quite the phenomenon for nearly half a decade.
-Like old Saint Nicholas, the shaggy bear took humored kids of all ages, who bashfully tiptoed or eagerly jumped into his arms.
+The bear, with his button eyes and big toothy grin, attracted children and children-at-heart, agreeing to sit for pictures at any cost, sometimes lugging a little boy on his back or moving in for a kiss with a fashionable dame.
+He frequented sand and snow, becoming quite the phenomenon.
+Like old Saint Nicholas, the shaggy bear humored kids of all ages, who bashfully tiptoed or eagerly jumped into his arms.

 All images © Teddybar, 200 p.,19.5×22 cm, a series from the Jean-Marie Donat Collection, Innocences Publishing